mpc-bioinformatics/ProGFASTAGen/README.md

 docker build -t progfastagen:local . -f docker/Dockerfile
 ```

-Make sure that `nextflow` installed on the host-system.
+Make sure that `nextflow` is installed on the host-system.
 For each  ofthe workflow example calls below, the `-with-docker progfastagen:local` then needs to be appended.

 ## Individual Steps

 Each step has been implemented in such a way, that it can be executed on its own.
 Each subsection below, provides a brief overview of the needed parameters to execute the workflow itself.
-If you are interested for all the available parameters and want to tune or modify them, then please refer to the source of the workflow, whre each parameters is described briefly.
+If you are interested for all the available parameters and want to tune or modify them, then please refer to the source of the workflow, where each parameters is described briefly.

 ### Converting RAW-files to MGF